img

 Advantages of Function-as-a-Service (FaaS)

-- Increased Development Speed – The most significant benefit of Function-as-a-Service is that it enables your developers to focus on the application code itself instead of worrying about managing and configuring the underlying infrastructure.
+• Increased Development Speed: The most significant benefit of Function-as-a-Service is that it enables developers to focus on the application code instead of worrying about managing and configuring the underlying infrastructure.
 Thus, FaaS expedites your application development process.

-- Scalability – Your developers do not need to concern themselves with creating contingencies in case your application process experiences a spike in demand.
+• Scalability: Your developers do not need to concern themselves with creating contingencies if your application process experiences a spike in demand.
 That is because FaaS is, by its very nature, scalable.
 Your cloud service provider looks after all your scalability requirements.

-- Cost efficiency – Another critical advantage of the FaaS cloud computing solutions for business is that your service provider does not charge you for idle computing time.
+• Cost efficiency: Another critical advantage of the FaaS cloud computing solutions for business is that your service provider does not charge you for idle computing time.
 Instead, you are only charged based on the number of functionality executed.
-Moreover, it also saves you a lot of money since you don’t have to manage and configure the underlying infrastructure.
+Moreover, it saves you a lot of money since you don’t have to manage and configure the underlying infrastructure.

 Conclusion